swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

         }
         ```

-        In the target's build settings, add the directory that contains `module.modulemap` to Import Paths (the `SWIFT_INCLUDE_PATHS` build setting), such as `$(SRCROOT)/YourFolderName`.
+        In the target's build settings, add the directory that contains `module.modulemap`, such as `$(SRCROOT)/YourFolderName`, to Import Paths (the `SWIFT_INCLUDE_PATHS` build setting).
 This step is the Xcode equivalent of the command-line `-I` flag.
 Without it, Swift can't locate the module map that defines `ErrorLib`, and the build fails.
     }
 }